hundredrabbits/thebook/north_pacific_logbook.md

 > "This curious world we inhabit is more wonderful than convenient; more beautiful than it is useful; it is more to be admired and enjoyed than used." — Henry David Thoreau

-We don’t like to think about what cargo ships on the ocean carry.
-Every material object is a potential burden, in terms of the physical and mental space they occupy.
-Even when they pass out of our hands, whether they are sold, passed down, or donated, the objects still exist, while many more are manufactured.
+We don’t like to dwell on what the cargo ships we encounter may carry.
+Every object is a potential burden, in terms of the physical and mental space they occupy.
+Even when they pass out of our hands, whether they are sold, passed down, donated or discarded, the objects still exist, while many more are manufactured.
 In his book *The Long Way*, Moitessier talks about the need to stop satisfying false needs and false joys, to instead focus on preserving nature.
 Preserving nature is our most worthy responsibility, and isn't compatible with an economy of "full consumption".

 Devine & I have contributed our share of waste in the past, we have burdened others with objects when we reduced our own lives to fit onto a boat.
 Now, we do our best to avoid new items, and spend time seeking existing alternatives, or repairing broken items whenever possible.
 It is a challenge, as our for-profit economy doesn't encourage thrift and care, it promotes off-the-shelf solutions, while making repair and thrift difficult, and unnattractive.

-Time is necessary to practice thrift and care, but it a scarce resource.
+Time is necessary to practice thrift and care, but it is a scarce resource.
 Work takes an ever-larger chunk out of the average person's day.
 Time did not used to be compartmentalized into work and non-work, "work" was once more intertwined with family, community and play.
 Now, "work" pays for outside entertainment, and life outside of work has lost vitality and meaning, it has ceased being a means to an end and become an end in itself.
 An economy that glorifies "work" and "infinite consumption" preaches that leisure is a commodity to be consumed rather than free time to be enjoyed.
 Today's pleasures are debited to the future, paid not in money, but in waste and misery.
 A purchase that was easy to make today, will be an inconvenience to someone, somewhere, later.
 Our membership in this world is never free.

 We have to cherish nature, to foster its renewal, and to prioritize thrift and care rather than waste and excess.
 Maintenance and stewardship require something of us, we have responsibilities that lie beyond ourselves and our own profit.
 The farming phrase, “eyes to acres,” by Wes Jackson, says that in order to run a farm well, one has to be familiar with the environment, to be in touch with the little changes that occur everyday.
 Only when we see land as a community, to which we belong, can we begin to use it with respect and love.